ILDAnaSoft/ILDbench_WIMP/Readme.md

 3) Run plots/runDraw.C macro in ROOT framework.
 This main function is to compile/decorate histgrams.
-("Save as .C" doesn't work well for THStack objects at the time of this writing.)
+("Save as .C" does not work well for THStack objects at the time of this writing.)

+4) Run plots/runMakeSigAndBkgDist.C macro for limit calculations.

 ### Installation